oterobaguer/rtg-pi3-deep-learning/README.md

 [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)

-Please download the appropiate installer and run it.
+Please download the installer and run it.

  - If your computer has a 64-bit operating system (most likely) select the *64-bit installer* for *Python 3.7*.